 Check out Bergen’s best bars

-Of course, one of the best things to do in Bergen on a rainy day is checking out a few bars and enjoy some Norwegian drinks!
+Of course, one of the best things to do in Bergen when it rains is to check out a few bars and enjoy some Norwegian drinks!

 Magic Ice Bar Bergen’s interior is uniquely made entirely out of ice.
 Here, you’ll enjoy a beverage at a chilly -5C, while surrounded by stunning ice sculptures and illuminated by colorful lights.
 Warm ponchos are provided for visitors.